Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 - Is any [language being unnecessarily gendered](https://developers.google.com/style/inclusive-documentation#gendered-language)?
 If it is, replace it.
 (More on [inclusive language at 18F](https://content-guide.18f.gov/our-style/inclusive-language).)
 - Is necessary gendered language used correctly?
 (Usually, this means don’t misgender people.)
 - Is there [language that unnecessarily assumes the reader’s ability](https://developers.google.com/style/inclusive-documentation#ableist-language)?
 (For example, assuming the reader can see with “As you can see…”) If there is, replace it.
-- If there is HTML, [all HTML tags used as they were intended to be used](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML).
+- If there is HTML, [all HTML tags are used as they were intended to be used](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML).
 - If there are ARIA tags, are they necessary?
 Could this be avoided by using semantic HTML?
 [If ARIA tags are necessary, are they used correctly](https://html5accessibility.com/stuff/2020/11/07/not-so-short-note-on-aria-label-usage-big-table-edition/)?